unChaz/sci-fi-5e/versions/0.3.0/SCI-5_SRD.md

 ###  Careful Tek

-When you cast a tek skill that forces other creatures to make a saving throw, you can protect some of those creatures from the tek skill’s full force.
+When you cast a tek skill that forces other creatures to make a saving throw, you can protect some of those creatures from the tek skill's full force.
 To do so, you spend 1 sorcery point and choose a number of those creatures up to your Charisma modifier (minimum of one creature).
 A chosen creature automatically succeeds on its saving throw against the tek skill.

 ###  Distant Tek